buckaroo-labs/SabreDance/README.md

 Implements the instructions found at https://sabre.io/dav/install/ and https://sabre.io/dav/gettingstarted/ and includes corrections to their example code.

+## Reminder recurrence management (coming soon)

+A lack of standards for VTODO recurrence means that different clients will encode recurrence information differently, ignoring or even overwriting the recurrence information written by other clients.
+This tool will provide an HTTP interface for specifying recurrence and will make sure that the specification persists regardless of changes made by other clients.

 ## Requirements
 See sabre/dav documentation for requirements (PHP, Composer, etc).